jge162/Create-Release/README.md

 In this code snippet below, you will be able to push a major releae update, for example bump from v0.0.0 to v1.0.0 onwards per major release created only incrementing major v1.0.0 to v2.0.0 and v3.0.0.

-You must create a Label called 'create release major' and GitHub user == to <owner> as conditions for release.
+You must create a Label called 'create release major' and GitHub user == to <owner> and pull request `merge` == true, as conditions for release Action to run.

 See example below:

 ```yaml